zcc1307/zcc1307.github.io/courses/csc588sp21/project.md

 * __Final Presentation.__ The presentation will be on __Apr 29__ and __May 4__, in class.
 The actual lengths of the presentations will depend on the number of groups in the class.
 Please send me a copy of your slides after your presentation.

-* __Final Report.__ A 4-page summary of the project is due __May 4__, by email.
+* __Final Report.__ A 4-page summary of the project is due __May 4__ on gradescope.
 The report will be judged on both clarity and quality.
 The report needs to be typeset by LaTeX.

   * For literature survey, provide a critical summary of the papers you have read; discuss the connections among these papers, and their impacts to broader field.
   * For implementation projects, present your experimental results, and check whether the experimental results agree with theory.